OVERVIEW

 Stage III and Stage IVA Vaginal Cancer.

-- Treatment for these stages is similar to treatment for adenocaarcinoma and squamous cell cancer.
+- Treatment for these stages is similar to treatment for adenocarcinoma and squamous cell cancer.
 A combination of internal and external radiation therapy, which is performed with or without surgery, is also used as treatment for Stage III and IVA vaginal cancer.

-Stage IVB Vaginal Cancer
+Stage IVB

 - Radiation therapy as palliative therapy is used to relieve symptoms of cancer and improve the patient’s quality of life.
 This treatment can be combined with chemotherapy.